narendermajoka/ExpressJsLearning/README.md

 in routes we are passing authvalidator's methods to post methods then results can be gathered by validationResult(req) which return array of errors

+Error Handling
+If use throw new Error(err) inside the sync code it will work, but this will not work if used in async code like in then or catch block in aync code we need to pass this error object using next(new Error(err))

+try and catch can be used in sync code, but for async we will run our code in then block and add catch block with then to handle err asynchronously

+simple middleware in express framework if of 3 arguments (req,res,next) but we do have special middleware for error handling which have 4 arguments (error,req,res,next)

+we can chain as many error middlewares but order will matter same as normal middlerwares

+if error is thrown like throw new Error('message') then express js will automatically handle this error and call next with this object, everntually all the errors will come inside 4 argument middleware